Dr Pui-Ling Li

 Jonny is a 32 year old care leaver.
 He has three children and was a social worker in Scarborough in North Yorkshire until July 2017 when he left to manage a Leaving Care Team.

 Jonny helped to set up the charity A National Voice when he was 18 and was a trustee of the charity and chair for 8 years until it became a part of Coram Voice in 2017.

-Between 2003 and 2013 Jonny was a member of the All Party Parliamentary Group for Looked After Children and from 2011 and 2013 he was a member of the Social Work Reform Board which worked to change Social Work and develop the College of Social Work.
+Between 2003 and 2013, Jonny was a member of the All Party Parliamentary Group for Looked After Children.
+From 2011 and 2013 he was a member of the Social Work Reform Board which worked to change Social Work and develop the College of Social Work.